Artikash/Example-Extension/README.md

 # Notes

 You just need Visual Studio with basic C++ support to compile this project.<br>
-Compile using Release configuration unless you built Textractor from source yourself using a Debug configuration.
 Compile targeting x86 for Textractor and x64 for Textractor64.